-- The Region 6 Nutrient Management Specialist exam was prepared from this set of Performance Objectives (POs) and thus will contain questions that are more in depth and complex than the exams that were taken to obtain the CCA.
+- The exam that will be written from this set of Performance Objectives (POs) is a specialty exam and thus will contain questions that are more in depth and complex than the exams that were taken to obtain the CCA.
 Potential examinees should look at the verbs associated with each PO to determine the type of information that may be asked about each topic area.
 For example, the verb "list" would be considered a much less complex idea than a verb such as "interpret".
-The format of the exam will be 50 multiple choice questions that may include scenarios where the examinee will be provided data tables, figures, etc. to work with. - Examinees should be able to convert between metric and English units and vice versa, as well as understand SI units.
+The format of the exam will be multiple choice questions that address scenarios where the examinee will be provided data tables, figures, etc. to work with. - Examinees should be able to convert between metric and English units and vice versa, as well as understand SI units.
 Conversion factors will be provided for questions within the exam.